AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_integration_report_phase_1.md

 - Implement digital encode for wheel
 To be filled.

 #### Finalize faithful replicate of the detection of change task with a bonsai workflow (trial logic, abort logic,...)
-(Doug, Corbett)
+(Jerome, Corbett)
 This will be our key test bench workflow.
 This will allow to further develop our workflow template: